BUCK-LCO-NCI/DivProt/README.md

 ...That's it for now...

 Notes and TODO:
 > 1. The aligner currently *does not* take into account phred scores when calculating the alignment score.
 This may change.
-If it doesn't, we should change alignment method anyway from custom -> blosum62
+Alignment method right now is blosum62.
+It will change to custom if we decide to implement phred in alignment score
 > 2. There currently is not a limit to fasta input size, except figures will only be able to scale up to a certain degree, and will get difficult to read after a certain number of sequences are used.
-> 3. I'll be benchmarking Porter5 with more threads to see if it makes much of a difference in run time.
-> 4. A 3rd method that takes into account both the aa and ss alignment scores for producing a matrix may be be implemented in the future.
-> 5. Add .log file for ss aligner
+> 3. Add .log file for ss aligner
-> 6. Add --help
+> 4. Add --help
-> 7. Add error messages
+> 5. Add error messages
-> 8. collect Porter output in a new dir (or write something about usr creating and moving into a new dir, then executing pre_processing. will need to change that outfile a little)
+> 6. collect Porter output in a new dir (or write something about usr creating and moving into a new dir, then executing pre_processing. will need to change that outfile a little)